glorialulu/TSNet/docs/results.rst

 Runtime and progress
 ---------------------

-During the transient simulation, TSNet will report the approximation running time based on the calculation time of first few time steps and the total number of time steps.
+At the begining of transient simulation,
+TSNet will report the approximation running time based on the calculation time of first few time steps and the total number of time steps.
-Additionally, the computation progress is printed on the screen.
+Additionally, the computation progress will also printed on the screen as the simulation proceeds.

 .. _time:
 .. figure:: figures/time.PNG
-   :width: 600
+   :width: 400
    :alt: time